reeshuffled/reeshuffled.github.io/_posts/2023-08-23-How-to-Get-Into-Beer.md

 ---
-layout: writing
+layout: article
-categories: Writing
+categories: Articles
-tags: Beer
+tags: ["Beer"]
 title: "How to Get Into Beer"
-permalink: /writing/getting-into-beer
+slug: getting-into-beer
 description: "A guide on how to get into craft beer."
 ---